Medicine Springs. It’s good for what ails ya!

 -Rick Davidson, Musicfest News

 Scott Anderson has been a fixture on the Southeastern bluegrass and gospel circuit for four decades.
 He began officially with the contemporary and Southern gospel of First Light, then played the traditional bluegrass sound of Tom Henderson's Bluegrass Parlor Band, followed by the driving grungegrass of Endless Highway, and the sweet gospel of Gentle River.
 Following the critical success of his first solo project Rivers in 2001, he put together the powerful acoustic sound of The Scott Anderson Band.
 Later, after stints as banjoist and vocalist with The Jim Hurst Band and Keith Sewell and a breakthrough CD project with his daughter Amanda on Another Day, Scott performed for several years with The Amanda and Scott Anderson Band.
 With an All-Star cast Scott dredged up a swampy soup of originals and favorites on his second solo project, Tales from the Swamp.
 In 2019 he joined forces with some very talented old friends and family to form Medicine Springs.
 Scott has also performed with Claire Lynch, Vassar Clements, Larry Rice, Byron Berline, Adam Steffey, Clay Hess, Newtown, Chubby Wise, Allen Shadd, Shawn Lane & Richard Bennett, Chief Jim Billie, and the Naples Philharmonic Orchestra (yes, with a banjo!)
 Scott has been featured in Banjo Newsletter, and writes for the magazine as well, including articles and interviews with Béla Fleck, Tony Trischka, Bill Evans, Barry Abernathy, Greg Cahill, Scott Vestal, Cory Walker and Ron Stewart.
-Scott teaches private lessons and is also a teaching mainstay at the Suwannee Banjo Camp every spring.
+Scott teaches private lessons and is also a teaching mainstay at the Suwannee Banjo Camp and other music camps across the country.